AlliyahMunir/cs100-project-/README.md

 # WOW Repairs by Auto Squad
 Authors: [Alliyah Munir](https://github.com/AlliyahMunir) &  [Michael Vong](https://github.com/michaelvong)

 ## Project Description
-WOW Repairs is an auto repair shop designed to provide quick and effective service.
-With AutoSquad on the job, helping customers until they are satisfied will not be a problem!
+WOW Repairs is an auto shop that sells goods and services to the customers.
+Customers will be able to shop interactively with us.
 ## Our Purpose
 We believe that creating a repair shop program with a variety of services that can be addressed through an input/output interface can make it easier for customers to receive assistance.
-Furthermore, incorporating multiple design patterns to create a repair shop seems like an intriguing and fun process for the AutoSquad!
+Furthermore, incorporating multiple design patterns to create a shop seems like an intriguing and fun process for the AutoSquad!

 ## Implemented Techonology
 The languages/tools/technology we plan on using include the language of C++ programming as the chosen language and github as a tool, with the technology being the use of a terminal such as Putty.

 ## Project Outcome
-The input/output of our project will begin with a menu board of pricing, services, and store hours, followed by IO Interface with customers allowing them to input which service(s) they would like to receive.
-Afterwards, the customer will be asked about car details, given a wait time and total cost overview.
-Once the AutoSquad has completed all repairs, the customer will be able to pay, and receive a receipt, in person.
+The input/output of our project will begin with a menu board of pricing, services, and goods, followed by IO Interface with customers allowing them to input which service(s) they would like to receive.
+Afterwards, the customer will be shown their order and total cost overview.
+Once the AutoSquad has completed all repairs, the customer will be able to pay, and receive a receipt.
+Customers may also steal or leave at checkout if they'd like.

 ## Design Pattern Choices
-The two design patterns our team will be using is the Composite and Strategy patterns.
+The two design patterns that will be implemented in this project will be the Visitor Pattern and Composite Pattern.

-Michael: My design pattern will be the Composite pattern.
-I plan to create a Main Menu that will be executed as soon as Customers enter the shop.
-Using the Main Menu, customers can select a category, depending on their needs.
-These categories include Checkout, Reading/Writing Reviews, Current Deals, etc..
-With this pattern, users can easily access the category they desire in efficient time.

-Alliyah: The design pattern I chose is the Strategy Pattern.
-I chose this pattern because it allows one to encapusulate a family of algorithms, allowing the developer to place each in the appropriate StrategyBehavior.
-This way, when implementing user interface, customers are able to see view our products along with the implented Stategy Behaviors such as quantity, rating, etc..
-I will use the Strategy Pattern to create a list of Products that contain various categories, allowing a user to view the product, price, rating, and quantity simultaneously.
+Michael: My design pattern will be the Composite pattern and Visitor Pattern.
+Using the visitor pattern, I will use the visitor to replicate a customer.
+The visitor will hold information about the order and will be able to display a menu.
+The visitor will also be able to visit other classes to fill the information about the customer's order.
+On the other hand, I will utilize the Composite Pattern to create the order itself.
+Similar to our expression tree lab, rather than operands and operators, the pattern will hold items and orders.

 ## Class Diagram
 ![Screenshot (825)](https://user-images.githubusercontent.com/52710942/99324567-6f3d7180-2829-11eb-881c-5b2e1c671633.png)